 The cacti black market has grown substantially as access to the plant has expanded.
-With illegal items being readily available with the introduction of the internet, devious plant sales have skyrocketed.
-The total value of illegal plant sales is estimated to be hundreds of millions in worth by conservative estimates.
+With illegal items being readily available with the adaptation of the internet, devious plant sales have skyrocketed.
+The total value of illegal plant sales is estimated to be hundreds of millions of dollars by conservative estimates.
 An indicator of the rising popularity of this market is the increase in plant smuggling arrests in the U.S. (Cumming).
 Many people caught in the act of uprooting cacti make a living off the practice and willing buyers exist throughout the world.
-Some purchasers of illegal plants aren’t even eccentric collectors with some merely looking for unique landscaping options.
-As certain plants rise in scarcity, their value will only grow and demand will increase further.
+Some purchasers of illegal plants aren’t even eccentric collectors, with some merely looking for unique landscaping options.
+As certain plants rise in scarcity, their value will only grow, and demand will increase further.
 The size of the market for illegal plants indicates that unless further action is enforced to protect these endangered species, several types of cacti might become extinct in the wild.

 This market also spans worldwide with collectors inhabiting all populated continents.
 In the U.S., most illegal plant sales are sold to surrounding states.
 Thieves usually drive deep into state owned land and uproot cacti in the middle of the night.
 Some robbers have even been caught with large cacti in the bed of their trucks (Colin).
 Besides surrounding states, areas of the country that aren’t connected to a desert remain popular destinations for sales of illegal plants.
 Stolen cacti from Central and South America sell large amounts of plants primarily to people located in Europe and Asia (Colin).

-Ecosystem:
+Ecosystem

 If no action is taken to reverse the population decline of cacti, enormous damage to the local ecosystem will occur.
 Located in all arid region across the Americas, cacti are critically important to the animals that live in these regions.
 By holding large amount of water, these plants can supply much needed hydration to animals in dire need of liquid (Kinver).
 With fresh water being so scarce in deserts, without cacti several mammals could face challenges in surviving that they previously haven’t had to deal with.
 Deer, rabbits, coyotes, and lizards among other animals depend on the water sources provided by these desert plants (Kinver).
 If they continue to be removed from their environment, the rippling effects could devastate the entire ecosystem.
-This creates a chained event in which all surrounding life feels the negative consequences of small cacti populations.
-Beyond the effects to animals in the enviroment, other plant life is hurt as cactus flowers supply nectar to bees, moths, and hummingbirds in local areas.
+This creates a chain event in which all surrounding life is impacted the negative consequences of small cacti populations.
+Beyond the effects to animals in the environment, other plant life is destroyed as cactus flowers supply nectar to bees, moths, and hummingbirds in local areas.
 Without the nectar available to certain animals anymore, these pollinators aren’t able to help support surrounding non cactus plants.
 The entire ecosystem would face debilitating effects from the downfall of the cactus with no species remaining unharmed.